pyofwave/iWave/API.rst

 These tags are neccessary for translating input to the output.

-- tag (name)
+- tag (name) - Defines a translation for a tag
-- out
+- out - outputs xPath
-- attr
+- attr (name) - outputs xPath to an attribute of parent
-- if
+- if (val) - Runs content only if val is true
-- import
+- import - Loads in contained file name

 VCIndex
 -------